Kitanaluv/NYC-Collision-Dashboard/README.md

    - Collision Pattern over Time

 - Step 8 : In the report view, under the view tab, theme was selected.
- - Step 9: We conducted EDA on our dataset
+ - Step 9: Conducted EDA on the dataset
     - Line chart displaying the distribution of collisions across the years, we also enabled drill down features so that the user can be able to track by month or week.
    - A bar chart displaying collision disrtibution by Borough.